main-educational/intro_nilearn/content/functional-connectivity-with-nilearn.md

 This is an important reminder to make sure that your data are cleaned of any possible sources of noise _before_ running a machine learning analysis.
 Otherwise, you might be classifying participants on e.g. amount of head motion rather than a feature of interest!

+## Exercises!

+1. Load different atlases and view them!

+    - Try to load a different atlas availible through the `nilearn.datasets` module.
+    - Try to show one region of interest.
+You might need `nilearn.images` module.

+2. Masker report!

+    Nilearn has added a new feature to generate visualised reports for the masker!
+    [Here](https://nilearn.github.io/stable/manipulating_images/masker_objects.html?highlight=masker+report#visualizing-the-computed-mask) is the relevant section.
+    Try the report function on different type of maskers!

+3. Try different options in `plotting.plot_matrix`

+    - In a new cell, try this command `plotting.plot_matrix?` to see the full documentation.
+    - See all these options we didn't cover?
+Try them and see what changes in the figures.

 ## References